bespinian/serverless-workshop/README.md

 ## Preparation

-At the start of the course, please take care of the following tasks:
+At the start of the course, take care of the following tasks:

 ### Ensure Node.js is installed

-Please ensure that you have Node.js runtime version 14.x or higher installed on your machine.
-If you need to install it, please follow [the instructions on the Node.js site](https://nodejs.org/).
+Ensure that you have Node.js runtime version 14.x or higher installed on your machine.
+If you need to install it, follow [the instructions on the Node.js site](https://nodejs.org/).
 Furthermore, you will also need the `npm` CLI.
-After the Node.js installation, please type `npm` in a shell, to check that it is available.
+After the Node.js installation, type `npm` in a shell, to check that it is available.

 ### Clone this repo